-When a male and female Leopard gecko are housed together, breeding is almost inevitable.
-For many owners, it is a joy to go through the breeding process.
+When a male and female Leopard gecko is housed together, breeding is almost inevitable.
+For many owners it is a joy to go through the breeding process.
 This article will prepare owners for the experience.

 Leopard geckos are successful breeders.
 Breeding with Leopard geckos is easy and in most cases even unstoppable.
 Apart from the correct husbandry, only a bit of extra knowledge is required to produce a batch of Leopard gecko babies.

 In order to breed, an adult male and female Leopard gecko need to be housed together.
 When the enclosure size allows, one male can be paired with a couple of females.
 Leopard geckos are seasonally polyestrous.
 Females can retain sperm for one year.
 Breeding age (sexual maturity) for Leopard geckos depends on the gender, date of birth and weight, but is generally between 9 and 10 months of age.

 Female Leopard geckos can lose a lot of weight during the breeding process and it is therefore advisable to only start breeding when they are fully grown (weighing 45 grams or more) or at least one year of age.
 Sexing is done by looking at the vent area.
 Hemipanal bulges and femoral pores will be visible in males while they are absent in females.
 To prevent Leopard geckos from breeding, smaller females should rather be separated from males until they are the correct size/age and well bodied.

 The natural breeding season of Leopard geckos is from early spring to autumn.
 Breeding is seasonal.
 During the mating season, a breeding pair will show much more interest towards each other, especially the male towards females.
 Breeding behaviour in males will start off with stalking and circling the female and then getting close to her.
 There will also be swift tail wagging, wiggling and/or tail vibrations – which can often be heard.